synccomputingcode/spark_log_parser/README.md

 3. Send Sync Computing the parsed log

     The parsed file `[log file name].spk` will appear in the sync_parser/results directory.
-Email your contact at Sync Computing the parsed file
+Email your contact at Sync Computing the parsed file.